-Adversaries can attack the neural network model to let bots make incorrect decisions on botmaster accounts.
-There are some works on neural network trojan attacks \cite{LiuMALZW018}, which make this attack possible.
-As the target of this attack is a bot (more specific, a neural network model), not a botnet, it may affect one bot but does not influence the whole botnet.
-Other unaffected bots can still make correct decisions on the botmaster's accounts.
+\textbf{Attack the Model.} Defenders can attack the neural network model to let the malware make incorrect decisions on attacker's accounts.
+There are some works on neural network Trojan attacks~\cite{LiuMALZW018}, which make this attack possible.
+As the target of this attack is a neural network model, it may affect some compromised hosts but does not influence the other hosts.
+Other unaffected hosts can still make correct decisions on the attacker's accounts.